Travel Route: Rohtang La Pass – Old Manali

 o Driving risky after whisky

 o Alert today, alive tomorrow

-• Old Manali is a restful village, laid-back, surrounded by peaks and lush green vegetation.
-There are many young Israelis visiting Old Manali.
-Are they on rite of passage?
+Old Manali is a restful village, laid-back, surrounded by peaks and lush green vegetation.
+There are many young Israelis visiting Old Manali; they are on a rite of passage.